UbiquityRobotics/learn/doing_more/floor_fiducial_follow.md

 commands to the follow.py application through a ROS topic.
 We hope to officially release this code in the first quarter of 2020.

+**Be aware that this node is under development** and as recently as the beginning of February we have decided to convert this node to use the standard 'actionlib' mechanism used widely in ROS.
+So as of early February our goal is to have a different ROS node that will be started with the same launch file we discuss in this document.
+The sample client will change to be an actionlib client.

 This page describe usage of a launch file that once released places the robot into a mode where it can be issued commands to find and approach or move about in simple movements.
 Contact us on the forum if you require this ability prior to introduction and